 Software rollout is something that every enterprise is familiar with, considering the sheer number of technological solutions companies deploy, year on year.
 However, simply investing in an application without really having a software rollout plan in place, can be disastrous.

-Here are 12 points to ensure a successful software rollout plan.
+Software rollout guide to ensure a successful software rollout plan.